Artist Anicka Yi offers a vision of a new ecosystem within the Turbine Hall, the large post-industrial space at the heart of Tate Modern.

 Yi is known for her experimental work which explores the merging of technology and biology.
 Through breaking down distinctions between plants, animals, micro-organisms and machines, she asks us to think about further understanding ourselves as humans and the ecosystems we live in.

-Livestream the Commission
+Livestream of the Commission

 Join us here every Thursday from 10.00-18.00 GMT to watch a livestream of the aerobes in flight.
-The first livestream will run on Thursday 21 October.

 Tate Modern's entrance is via the Turbine Hall on Holland Street.
 There are automatic sliding doors and a ramp down to the entrance.